You & Your Legacy

 And, we will have it.

-We, together, can change the direction of our cities, states, nation and our world.
+Across generations, together, we, can change the direction of our cities, states, nation and our world.

 Is Today the Change We Hoped For?